paulbastian/draft-bastian-jose-dvs/draft-bastian-jose-dvs.md

 --- abstract

-This specification defines structures and algorithm descriptions for the use of designated verifier signatures, based on a combination of Key Agreement and Message Authentication Code, with JOSE.
+This specification describes how to use a Diffie-Hellman key agreement (DH-KA) protocol and a key derivation function (KDF) to derive a symmetric Message Authentication Code (MAC) key using information conveyed within a JSON Web Signature (JWS).

 --- middle

 # Introduction

-This specification defines a method to derive a symmetric Message Authentication Code (MAC) key using parameters conveyed within the JWS.
-Specifically, the MAC key is derived using a Diffie-Hellman Key Agreement (DH-KA) protocol, followed by a Key Derivation Function (KDF).
-While existing JOSE specifications support MACs and detail symmetric key agreement, they do not define how to dynamically derive a MAC key for JWS validation using only public information carried within the JWS structure.
-This specification fills that gap by describing how the JWS can carry the necessary key agreement and derivation inputs to generate a symmetric MAC key.
+JSON Web Signature (JWS) [RFC 7515] and JSON Web Algorithms (JWA) [RFC 7518] specify how to secure content with Hash-based Message Authentication Codes (HMAC) [RFC 2104] using a shared symmetric key.
+These specifications do not provide means to dynamically derive a MAC key for JWS validation using only public information embedded in the JWS.

-To enable deterministic key derivation, this specification introduces a new protected header parameter, `pkds` (public key derived secret).
-The JWS Producer's DH-KA public key appears either in the `pkds` parameter or in a claims element (e.g., within a `cnf` claim as defined in RFC 7800) for use in the key agreement computation.
+This specification defines a new protected header parameter, `pkds` (public key derived secret), which contains information required to derive an HMAC key using a Diffie-Hellman key agreement (DH-KA) and a key derivation function (KDF).
+The JWS Producer's DH-KA public key appears either in the `pkds` parameter or in a claims element for use in the key agreement computation.
 The `pkds` parameter also includes the DH-KA public key used by the JWS Producer in the key agreement computation.
 Finally, the `pkds` parameter includes the KDF parameters necessary for deriving the MAC key.

-The method is particularly useful in settings where pre-shared keys are undesirable or infeasible, and where direct key distribution or key wrapping introduces operational or privacy concerns.
+The method is useful in settings where pre-shared keys are undesirable or infeasible, and where direct key distribution or key wrapping introduces operational concerns.
+It enables the use of HMAC-based signatures that can be validated solely with information embedded in a JWS.

-One use case is the generation of privacy-preserving symmetric Proof-of-Possession (PoP) keys in scenarios where asymmetric signing is impractical, e.g., when a single-use blinded PoP key must be generated within constrained hardware environments such as a PKCS#11-based hardware security module (HSM).
+A primary motivation for this work is to enable HMAC signature validation from information contained within an {{SD-JWT}}, mirroring capabilities available in credential formats like {{mdoc MSO}}.

 # Conventions and Definitions